bbeksultan811-dotcom/Appointment-booking-workflow/README.md

 # Solution

-The automation performs the following steps:
+The workflow performs the following steps:

-1. Receives an appointment request.
+1. Receives a booking request via Webhook.
-2. Uses Gemini AI to extract booking information.
+2. Uses Gemini AI to extract appointment details.
-3. Converts the AI response into structured JSON.
+3. Converts AI output into structured JSON.
-4. Checks Google Calendar for existing events.
+4. Checks Google Calendar availability.
-5. Creates a calendar event if the time slot is available.
+5. Creates a calendar event if the slot is available.
 6. Sends a confirmation email.
 7. Sends an unavailable notification if the slot is already booked.